Incident ID: TAI10006

 Where did this incident take place?

 According to social media reports, the strike occurred at Haifan junction near Al-Rahadah.
-Most media reports and UGC identify the location as the Heifan junction market, and some reports claim that the strike occurred on “a commercial road that lies between two villages.”
+Most media reports and UGC identify the location as the Haifan junction market, and some reports claim that the strike occurred on “a commercial road that lies between two villages.”

 Confusingly, at least one report — in Reuters — identified the attack as taking place in Haifan district, but placing the market in Lahj governorate.
 Haifan is indeed inside Taiz governorate, however it lies just on the border with Lahj.
 Al-Rahadah, for instance, lies just a few kilometers from Lahj.